electronicvisions/hbp-sp9-guidebook/building_models.rst

 =================================

 The PM system has a number of additional configuration options that can be passed to :func:`setup()`.
-These are explained here [INSERT CROSSREFERENCE, GIVE EXAMPLE].
+These are explained in :ref:`nmpm1-hardware-configuration`.

-There are also a number of limitations, explained here [INSERT CROSSREFERENCE], for example only a subset of the PyNN standard neuron and synapse models are available.
+There are also a number of limitations, for example only a subset of the PyNN standard neuron and synapse models are available.

 The PM system attempts to automatically place neurons on the wafers in an optimal way.
 However, it is possible to influence this placement or control it manually.
-[INSERT EXAMPLE].
-This is explained here [INSERT CROSSREFERENCE]
+An example can be found in :ref:`label-marocco-example`.

 "Many core" (NM-MC-1) system
 ============================